TWO WORKSHOPS with Nicole Bratt & Claudette Evans

 The Art of Savasana: 1:00-3:30pm

 $60 each full price Feb 12 and after

 Both workshops in combination: $90 early bird / $110 full price

-This workshop is open to anyone, qualifies for Continuing Education Credits through Yoga Alliance, and is part of our 300-hour Advanced Teacher Training program.
-If you are taking this workshop toward your advanced teaching certification, please register for the 300-hour program online in advance.
+This workshop is open to anyone, qualifies for Continuing Education Credits through Yoga Alliance, and qualifies for hours credit in our 300-hour Advanced Teacher Training program.
+If you are taking this workshop toward your advanced teaching certification, please register for the 300-hour program in advance.